Dos & don’ts from Lamaze International to help keep you and your newborn safe.

 Nursing is a natural and simple way to provide nutrients to your newborn.
 Nature intended your baby to drink breast milk, and your body is perfectly designed to produce it.
 According to the American Academy of Pediatrics (AAP), breastfeeding protects your baby from a number of diseases and health conditions, and it has postpartum benefits for you as well.

-With the topic of breastfeeding comes some common questions.
+With the topic of breastfeeding comes many questions.
 How do you know what’s appropriate to eat and drink?
 How do you know what to avoid?
-Lamaze International offers the following tips.
+Lamaze International offers the following dos and don’ts.

 1. Go easy on your calorie intake.
 Eating and drinking to satisfy your appetite and thirst is usually all you need to maintain a healthy diet when breastfeeding.
 You may take in additional calories, which for some may be about 500 calories, which is the equivalent to adding one to two healthy snacks per day.
 Think six meals a day — three regular meals and three healthy snack-type meals.
 Many women also find that breastfeeding helps them lose pregnancy weight by burning an average of 600 to 800 calories per day.